-With Cisco Security Analytics and Logging, you can capture connection, intrusion, file, malware, and Security Intelligence events from all of your Firepower Threat Defense (FTD) devices and view them in one place in CDO.
+Cisco Security Analytics and Logging allows you to capture connection, intrusion, file, malware, and Security Intelligence events from all of your Firepower Threat Defense (FTD) devices and view them in one place in Cisco Defense Orchestrator (CDO).

 The change log continuously captures configuration changes as they are made in CDO.
 This single view includes changes across all supported devices and services.
 These are some of the features of the change log: